Sierra0001/RimTraits---Vanilla-Trait-Colors/README.md

 # RimTraits - Vanilla Trait Colors

-This mod changes Vanilla trait colors according to their commonality using the RimTraits coloring scheme.
+This mod changes Vanilla and Modded trait colors according to their commonality using the RimTraits coloring scheme.

 ### Features